sklarman/wordnet-distance/README.md

 [ibid]

-WordnNet-distance is an in-memory service built on top of Jena and its embedded Lucene library, and uses a specially tailored WordNet RDF graph, which is supplied within this repository (**wordnet-distance.ttl.zip**).
+WordnNet-distance uses in-memory Jena triplestore with its embedded Lucene library.
+It requires a specifically structured WordNet RDF graph, which is supplied within this repository (**wordnet-distance.ttl.zip**).
 The zip file must be unpacked in the main service's directory.

+The service runs at http://localhost:4567 and requires the follwoing parameters:

+*'word1':	(String) first word
+*'word2':	(String) second word
+*'details':	(Boolean) additional details about the score

 Examples:
 ------------------------------